Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Introduction

 The organization of this paper is as follows.
-Section 2 describes the problem of solving coupled FBSDEs to be discussed.
-Section 3 provides a detailed introduction to the proposed Backward Measurability Loss and analyzes its properties for FBSDEs ranging from simple to general forms.
-Section 4 presents the specific computational format and algorithm flow based on optimizing the Backward Measurability Loss.
-Section 5 applies the proposed method to compute several specific forward-backward stochastic differential equations.
+Section 2 describes the problem of solving coupled FBSDEs discussed.
+Section 3 provides a detailed introduction to the proposed BML and analyzes its properties for FBSDEs ranging from simple to general forms.
+Section 4 presents the specific computational format and algorithm flow based on optimizing the BML.
+Section 5 applies the proposed method to compute several specific FBSDEs.
 Finally, Section 6 summarizes the content of this paper.

 Some commonly used notations in this paper are summarized as follows: